PengNi/deepsignal-plant/README.md

        [PyTorch](https://pytorch.org/) (version >=1.2.0, <=1.6.0?)

 #### 1. Create an environment
 We highly recommend to use a virtual environment for the installation of deepsignal-plant and its dependencies.
-A virtual environment can be created and (de)activated as follows by using [conda](https://conda.io/docs/):
+A virtual environment can be created and (de)activated as follows using [conda](https://conda.io/docs/):
 ```bash
 # create
 conda create -n deepsignalpenv python=3.6